MoeinT/azure-covid-project/README.md

 ### Covid19 dataset

-Ingested the following data from the [European Center for Disease Prevention and Control (ECDC)](https://www.ecdc.europa.eu/en/covid-19/data) into Azure Data Factory through an HTTP connector:
+Ingested the following data from the [ECDC](https://www.ecdc.europa.eu/en/covid-19/data) website into Azure Data Factory through an HTTP connector and sent the results into an Azure Data Lake Storage Gen2.

 - New cases and deaths by country
 - Hospital admissions and ICU cases
 - Testing Numbers
 - Country responses to Covid19

+## Data Transformation

+- Used the Databricks platform within Azure and used PySpark for all our data transformations.
+All our Databricks resources have been managed using IaC with Terraform.
+See our PySpark codes for all the above data [here in this repository](https://github.com/MoeinT/azure-covid-project/tree/main/scripts).

-## Pipeline and activities in Azure Data Factory
+## Loading in Snowflake

-- **Data Ingestion —** Created a pipeline in Azure Data Factory that would automatically ingest data from the ECDC website on a schedule basis.
-Added a trigger that would run the pipeline once every week when the data gets updated on the website.
-All the required resources have been created, mananged and maintained using Infrastructure as Code (IaC) with [Terraform](https://www.terraform.io/).
-See the sections below for more details on IaC.
+- Snowflake is a cloud-based datawarehouse.
+Snowflake has been gaining popularity due to some of its advanced functionalities, such as its ability to access data in structured and unstructured formats.
+For this reason, we've used Snowflake as our datawarehouse solution in this project.
+In this project, we've created a [LinkedService](https://docs.microsoft.com/en-us/azure/data-factory/connector-snowflake?tabs=data-factory) in adf pointing towards a specific database in Snowflake and used the Copy Activity in adf to send our data from an azure blob storage into snowflake.

+## Triggers

+- Created triggers that would run the above pipelines on a weekly basis, since the ECDC data gets updated every week.
+We also used the [Execute Pipeline Activity in adf](https://docs.microsoft.com/en-us/azure/data-factory/control-flow-execute-pipeline-activity) to create dependencies between our pipelines, i.e., first the ingestion pipeline should run before the transformation and loading pipelines get triggered.

 ## Infrastructure as code (IaC)